Retail

 • Quality assurance as part of the fulfillment service process

-In short, retail encompasses all processes and tasks that need to be controlled and aligned in the course of the logistics of retail goods.
-By using modern technologies as well as digital control systems, it is thus possible to generate competitive advantages based on efficient outsourcing.
+In short, retail encompasses all processes and tasks that need to be managed and aligned in the course of the logistics of retail goods.
+By using modern technologies and digital control systems, it is possible to generate competitive advantages through efficient outsourcing.

-A classic retailer, i.e. a retailer in the original sense, is particularly successful if it satisfies the needs of the customer.
-However, these are continuously increasing, not least due to global networking, which makes the management of the underlying logistics processes correspondingly more difficult.
+Classic retailers, i.e. retailers in the original sense, are particularly successful when they satisfy the needs of the customer.
+However, these are constantly increasing, not least due to global networking, which makes it more difficult to manage the underlying logistics processes.

-Retail or retail logistics can often also be described as store or retail logistics, which is where most of the overlaps can be found.
-The aim of all this is to make the products intended for the end consumer available in a timely manner and exactly where they are needed: at the point of sale (POS).
+Retail or retail logistics can often also be described as store logistics, which is where most overlaps can be found.
+The aim is to make the products intended for the end consumer available in a timely and needs-based manner exactly where they are needed: at the point of sale (POS).

 An example from e-commerce illustrates the practical significance of this:

-• Consumers are increasingly buying via online retail, at the same time demanding fast delivery times and delivery that suits their daily lives (time-of-day options, etc.).
+• Consumers are increasingly buying from online retailers, while at the same time demanding fast delivery times and delivery that fits in with their everyday lives (time options, etc.).

-• An online store that wants to win over these customers and retain them in the long term must not only offer a comprehensive range of products - but also be able to procure merchandise optimally and deliver it without delay if possible.
+• An online store that wants to win over these customers and retain them in the long term must not only offer a comprehensive range - it must also be able to procure merchandise optimally and deliver it with as little delay as possible.

-• Retail logistics is designed accordingly to digitally design the entire supply chain as well as the basic flow of goods and information.
-An important function here is data collection, processing and analysis.
-It lays the foundation for better forecasting, cost-efficient warehouse management, and an offer that addresses individual customer needs.
+• Accordingly, retail logistics is designed to digitize the entire supply chain as well as the basic flow of goods and information.
+Data collection, processing and analysis play an important role here.
+It forms the basis for better forecasting, cost-efficient warehouse management and an offering that addresses the customer's individual needs.

-As has already been made clear in the above paragraphs, the logistics requirements on the part of a retailer are significantly higher than usual.
-The better the flow of goods can be delegated and controlled, the less warehouse capacity is needed - and at the same time the amount of capital tied up in stock is reduced.
-One aspect that is particularly important in the context of retail and logistics is value-added services (VAS).
+As has already been made clear in the above paragraphs, the logistics requirements of a retailer are significantly higher than usual.
+The better the flow of goods can be delegated and controlled, the less storage capacity is required - and at the same time the amount of capital tied up in stock is reduced.
+Value Added Services (VAS) are an aspect that is particularly important in the context of retail and logistics.

-What is it about?
-This refers to so-called value-added services, some of which extend far beyond the typical scope of logistics services.
-Along the logistics chain, for example, it is a matter of assembly, repair or packaging, but often also of quality inspections or disassembly tasks (especially in the case of returns).
+What is it all about?
+This refers to so-called value-added services, some of which go far beyond the typical scope of logistics services.
+Along the logistics chain, this involves assembly, repair or packaging, for example, but often also quality checks or disassembly tasks (especially for returns).

-The close exchange between the retail company and the logistics service provider makes it possible to focus on the respective core business and, in the best case, to have goods delivered that are "ready for sale".
-Analogous to the above-mentioned value-added services, there are also process-oriented value-added services that include picking, labeling, packaging or the entire returns management.
+The close exchange between the retail company and the logistics service provider makes it possible to focus on the respective core business and, in the best case, to receive goods that are "ready for sale".
+In addition to the value-added services mentioned above, there are also process-oriented value-added services that include picking, labeling, packing and the entire returns management process.

 Images: